 On each RS resource configuration in the set , the UE shall estimate the radio link quality and compare it to the threshold Qout_LR for the purpose of accessing downlink radio link quality of the serving cell beams.

+When a CORESET that the UE uses for monitoring PDCCH includes two TCI states and the UE is provided sfnSchemePdcch set to 'sfnSchemeA' or 'sfnSchemeB', the UE shall estimate the downlink radio link quality and compare it to the single thresholds Qout_LR for the purpose of accessing downlink radio link quality of the serving cell beams.
+How to compute the single hypothetical PDCCH SNR based on two active TCI states is upto UE implementation.

 The threshold Qout_LR is defined as the level at which the downlink radio level link of a given resource configuration on set cannot be reliably received and shall correspond to the BLERout = 10% block error rate of a hypothetical PDCCH transmission.
 For SSB based beam failure detection, Qout_LR_SSB is derived based on the hypothetical PDCCH transmission parameters listed in Table 8.5.2.1-1.
 For CSI-RS based beam failure detection, Qout_LR_CSI-RS is derived based on the hypothetical PDCCH transmission parameters listed in Table 8.5.3.1-1.